elahi/stats_from_scratch_edge/docs/05_random_variables.md

 \end{aligned}
 $$

-This is called the **linearity of expectation**, which we will use freqeuently in the exercises.
+This is called the **linearity of expectation**, which we will use frequently in the exercises.
 Linearity does not hold for other measures of location (e.g., median, mode).
 This fact accounts, in part, for the privileged status of the mean in statistics.

 To calculate the expectation of a function: